Streetwise-Media/swpmvc_todos/readme.md

         <!-- /no_todos_block -->
     </div>

-Next we need to add two new methods to the TodosListing view to handle our two new template tags:
+Next we need to add two new methods to the TodoListing view to handle our two new template tags:

-    public function no_todos_block()
+    public function no_todos()
     {
         return empty($this->existing_todos);
     }